turbanoff/RunInCmdPlugin/README.md

 # RunInCmdPlugin
 Plugin for IntelliJ IDEA.
-It allows to run your RunConfiguration inside cmd.exe instead of internal IDEA console
+It allows to run your RunConfiguration inside cmd.exe instead of internal IDEA console Also it provides ability to modify program and VM options on-the-fly before run

 #Repository link
 https://plugins.jetbrains.com/plugin/7976?pr=idea